Skip to main content

 AKS service connector basics

-Click Next: Authentication.
+Select Next: Authentication.

 In the Authentication tab, select the Workload Identity option.
 You should see a user-assigned managed identity that was created during your lab setup.
-If no managed identities appear in the dropdown, click the Create new link to provision a new one.
+If no managed identities appear in the dropdown, select the Create new link to provision a new one.

 Optionally, you can expand the Advanced section to customize the managed identity settings.
 By default, the Cognitive Services OpenAI Contributor role is assigned, granting the workload identity permissions to authenticate and interact with your LLM.
 You'll also notice there's additional configuration information that Service Connector will set as environment variables in the application.
 These variables will be saved to a Kubernetes Secret which will then be used to configure the connection to the Azure OpenAI account.